-We’re less than one week into 2016.
-One week into your new year’s resolution… or maybe not.
+We’re less than one week into the new year.
+One week into your new year’s resolution … or maybe not.
 I don’t make resolutions anymore, and I recommend that you don’t either.

 Even those of us who aren’t terribly traditional or nostalgic about holidays tend to feel a pull to make changes for the new year.
 Humans have always been creatures of cycles: the earth around the sun.
 The moon around the earth.
 Seasons.
 Fertility.
 Sleep.
 Laundry.
 So many different kinds of cycles.